-- One of the newer additions is the VOC-Free Flux Remover – UltraClean™ (#MCC-VOC).
-This is a totally unique cleaning formulation, available only from MicroCare, and it has been specifically engineered for those markets with tight VOC restrictions, such as California, Texas and parts of the EU.
-In terms of performance, it is a highly effective circuit cleaner, offering superior results on “no-clean” fluxes and very good cleaning on rosin- and lead-free fluxes as well.
+- The VOC-Free Flux Remover – UltraClean™ (#MCC-VOC) contains no VOCs and is specifically engineered for those markets with tight VOC restrictions, such as California, Texas and parts of the EU.
+In terms of performance, it is a highly effective circuit cleaner, offering superior results on “no-clean” fluxes and very good cleaning on rosin and lead-free fluxes as well.
 This product also easily removes silicone conformal coatings and silicone glues.
 It’s an excellent choice for defluxing circuit boards during rework and repair.
 Importantly, this fast-drying fluid is the strongest cleaner on the market in its class.

-- Another great, nonflammable choice is the new Universal Flux Remover (#MCC-UFR).
+- The Universal Flux Remover (#MCC-UFR10A) is 59 grams per liter.
 Medium-strength, fast-drying, this product is available anywhere in the world without restriction.

 - Some of the slower-drying solvents are borderline VOCs as defined by their slow evaporation rate.
 This means they may not be regulated in some communities.
-The General Purpose Degreaser, the Citrus-based Flux Remover and the TidyPen™ all are 100% slow-drying organics, so they may (or may not) be regulated as VOCs in different communities.
+The Citrus-based Flux Remover (#MCC-EC7M) and the TidyPen2™ (#MCC-P02) all are 100% slow-drying organics, so they may (or may not) be regulated as VOCs in different communities.